Trademark Registration

 • If your mark will need to be registered under more than one class of goods, please keep in mind that the USPTO will charge you a filing fee for every additional class.
 For this reason, we usually advise clients to initially register under a single class, and, if no opposition occurs, then later expand the registration to additional classes, if so desired.

-• If the description you choose for your goods or services is not a USPTO pre-populated description, then the USPTO will charge you a filing fee of $350 instead of $250 for each class.
-This filing fee will be for what is referred to as a “TEAS Standard application.”
+• If the description you choose for your goods or services is not a USPTO pre-populated description from the USPTO Trademark ID Manual, then the USPTO will charge you an additional $200 for each class of goods or services.

 • If you file a 1(b) intent-to-use application, then you will later need to file a Statement of Use.
-The USPTO charges a filing fee of $100 per class to file the Statement of Use, and our firm charges a separate flat fee of $200 per class to file the Statement of Use.
+The USPTO charges a filing fee of $150 per class to file the Statement of Use, and our firm charges a separate flat fee of $250 per class to file the Statement of Use.

-• If you file a 1(b) intent-to-use application and need to file an extension request, the USPTO charges a filing fee of $125 for that filing, and our firm charges a separate flat fee of $100 per class to file an extension request.
+• If you file a 1(b) intent-to-use application and need to file an extension request, the USPTO charges a filing fee of $125 for that filing, and our firm charges a separate flat fee of $150 per class to file an extension request.

 • If the attorney examiner at the USPTO who is assigned to your application issues an “office action,” which is a formal request for additional information or explanation, then any time we spend in responding to that office action is billed at an hourly rate.

 • If your company is a software company, the classification of goods and services will require additional information gathering sessions that typically require an additional 1-2 hours of attorney time.
-The extra time is required because software typically overlaps between multiple classes of goods and services.
+The extra time is required because software typically overlaps between multiple classes of goods and services

 A “knock-out search” is a basic search of the USPTO’s public database of registered trademarks, to identify whether there may be any exactly conflicting marks that may prevent the registration of a proposed trademark application.